 ”I think most people would see it as a playful and positive energy,” she says.

-It’s not known exactly what causes the zoomies, says Los Angeles-based veterinarian Dr. Patrick Mahaney.
+It’s not known exactly why dogs get zoomies, says Los Angeles-based veterinarian Dr. Patrick Mahaney.

 “They can happen anytime a pooch is very excited,” he says, including when a pet parent comes home after a long period away, when a new canine or human friend comes over, or after an event like a visit to the veterinarian or groomer.